 |Atomic Coffee Roasters||Check Price →|

 |No Fun Jo Decaf||Check on Amazon →|

 |Waka Coffee Indian Light Roast||Check on Amazon →|

 Whether you are making the switch for the health benefits, the flavor, or simply convenience, there are plenty of reasons to choose to drink black coffee… and enjoy it!
-Read on for your recommendations on coffee brands to try and tip on how to make sure the taste is on point too.
+Read on for your recommendations on coffee brands to try and tips for making sure the taste is on point, too.

 What is “Black Coffee”?

 While it may seem pretty straightforward, there is a bit of controversy over what exactly counts as black coffee.
 Most people would define black coffee as any coffee (from a standard drip to an espresso) that is brewed and served with no extras.

 So that would mean no sugar, milk, creamer, et cetera.
 However, some people consider additives that don’t change the color of the drink (like sugar, cinnamon, and cacao powder) to be fair game.
 We, however, prefer to stick to the standard definition for a few reasons.

 First, many people who choose to drink black coffee do so specifically to avoid all the add-ins.
 Second, other people who choose to drink black coffee do so to make sure they get the maximum coffee flavor, which won’t happen if you start mixing in other stuff.